So you’ve decided that you want to quit your day job and start your very own e-commerce empire. That’s great!

 Dropship: You partner with a dropship manufacturer.
 Basically this means that they make your product, package it and ship it directly to your customer while your company handles the entire customer relationship

-Wholesale:You buy goods or services from other companies in bulk and re-sell those products on your website
+Wholesale:You buy goods or services from other companies in bulk and re-sell those products on your online store

-Before you even get started in writing this section, you need to spend several hours researching the market.
+Before you even get started in writing this section, you need to spend several hours researching your target market.

 Here are some of the most efficient ways to research a particular market: